MandoMG/pokemonBattleSimulator/README.md

 * Dynamic Stats Calculation: Calculates damage based on type, attack, and defense stats for a realistic battle experience.
 * ... and more features to come.

+## Order of Turns

+1. Both Pokemons Select a move
+2. Move priority is determined.
+If there is a move that takes higher priority, Pokemon speed is ignored and the Pokemon with a higher priority move attacks first
+3. If priority of both Pokemon moves is the same, the pokemon with higher speed stat attacks first.
+If speed stat is the same, it uses chance to determine who goes first.

 ## Build With

 * C++